gmnrmyr/rabiscos_arabescos/README.txt

+// INFO:
+1639x4000

+This project draws heavy inspiration from H.P Lovecraft and the mysterious Middle Eastern Arabesque forms.
+The fusion of these concepts has been observed and articulated by some as "dark lettering".
+The code employs "pre-rendered" or "pre-drawn" images, which are combined via a simple algorithm.
+This project is also a personal study to understand the best practices when working with pre-rendered images.
+I find this study intriguing and valuable as it aids in my understanding of various generative art concepts, as well as fundamental principles of JavaScript and web development.
+The code was written in p5.js, and the traits were drawn in Photoshop using a drawing pad.
+There's a small chance to discover a black and white toned image during the minting process.

 // FUNCTIONALITY:
-Left click - Stop animation
+- Left click: Stop animation
-Left key - Resume animation
+- Right click: Resume animation
-Right click to save image
+- Right click (while saving): Save image

-If you want to reset it to it's initial state, please reload the hash page.
-(right click while it's loading if you really wanna see the first frame) Although, i personally like to stop it after a few frames.
+To reset the animation to its initial state, please reload the page.
+You can right-click while it's loading if you're interested in seeing the first frame.
+I personally prefer to stop it after a few frames.

-// INFO:
+// TAGS:
-This project has high inspiration in H.P lovecraft and the misterious middle east arabesque forms.
-The combination of this concepts has been observed and rotulated by some people as "dark lettering".
-The code make use of "pre-rendered" or "pre-drawn" images that are combined together trough a simple algorythm.
-It is also a study for me to understand the best way to work with pre-rendered images.
-I find this study interestind and valuable to teach me a couple of generative art concepts, same as general javascript / web development fundamentals.

-The code was written in p5.js and the traits are drawn in photoshop with a drwaing pad.

-There is a small chance to find a black and white toned image in the minting process (20% chance)

-This project was made for Art Business - a brazilian group focused on teaching about art and NFTs. (artistavisual.com.br/category/art-business) and will be airdrop for those who participate in the group.

-hashtags:
-arabesque
+- Arabesque
-generative art
+- Generative art
-digital art
+- Digital art
-nft
+- NFT
-brazilian art
+- Brazilian art
-diamond
-darklettering
+- Diamond
+- Dark lettering
-dark ink
+- Dark ink
-glitch
+- Glitch

-// created by Myr | Guilherme Manera
+// Created by Myr | Guilherme Manera